jaxio/jaxio.github.com/documentation/celerio/templates.md

 <a name="cpk-template"></a>
 ### Per composite primary key template

-A 'per composite primary key template' is interpreted for each composite primary key.
+A **per composite primary key template** is interpreted for each composite primary key.
 Its name must have this form: `TemplateName.cpk.vm.ext` where:

 * `cpk` stands for composite primary key